Donald Kraybill: Works

 Kraybill has authored or edited nearly 30 books on various aspects of the lives of Plain sects.
 He writes almost exclusively on the groups within the Anabaptist faith such as the Mennonites, Amish, and Bruderhof.
 In addition to academic books — largely published by Johns Hopkins University Press — he also writes popular books sold in gift shops to tourists, interested in learning more about the plain sects.
 He is one of two experts frequently quoted by reporters to give background to news stories involving the Amish.
 He also served as a consultant for the PBS show The American Experience series The Amish.

 Book projects include Amish Grace: How Forgiveness Transcended Tragedy (Jossey-Bass, 2007), a discussion of the Amish response to the school shooting at Nickel Mines, and The Amish Way: Patient Faith in a Perilous World (Jossey-Bass, 2010), an exploration of Amish spiritual life and practices, both with coauthors Steven M. Nolt and David L. Weaver-Zercher.
 Kraybill also authored Concise Encyclopedia of Amish, Brethren, Hutterites, and Mennonites (Johns Hopkins University Press, 2010), which provides basic information about these four Anabaptist groups in North America, and coauthored (with Karen M. Johhson-Weiner and Steven M. Nolt) The Amish, a comprehensive description and analysis of Amish life and culture.

 In 2014 he published a book related to five beard-cutting attacks on Amish people in eastern Ohio in the fall of 2011, which led to the arrests of sixteen members of a maverick Amish community in Bergholz, Ohio.
 Kraybill assisted federal prosecutors in understanding Amish beliefs and practices and served as an expert witness at the federal trial in 2012.
 He wrote a book about the attacks, investigation, trial, and aftermath: Renegade Amish: Beard Cutting, Hate Crimes, and the Trial of the Bergholz Barbers.
 In August 2014, the Sixth Circuit Court of Appeals overturned the hate crimes convictions, a ruling that generated much response.

 Kraybill was selected to research and write a centennial history of Eastern Mennonite University, his alma mater, that was published in 2017.
+In 2021 he wrote What The Amish Teach Us published by Johns Hopkins University Press, and simultaneously released a podcast What I Learned From The Amish with producer Elizabethtown College student Eric Schubert.